UltraEngine/Documentation/CPP/Actor.md

 # Actor

-An actor is a container that holds an entity and may have one or more components.
+In the entity component system, the actor is our main object type.
+The actor poseesses an entity as and additional modular "blocks" of behavior called [components](Component.md).
+An actor has only one entity but can have multiple components.

 ## Properties